 Arsenal were very quiet during the summer transfer window in terms of signing new players, despite almost a dozen players making an Emirates exit.
 Everybody was expecting Arsene Wenger to sign a star striker like Karim Benzema in order to help Alexis Sanchez in the forward department, but nothing came to fruition.
 In fact, there were very few strikers linked to Arsenal other than Benzema, and many fans pinned their hopes on the Frenchman making the switch to North London.

 With that in mind, I’ve come up with three quality strikers that Arsenal could pick and be happy with according to my personal opinion.
-Interestingly, I came up with the idea while playing a football slot that I found at this online casinos review site (I’ve found some South African based examples for fans of Arsenal coming from this country).
+Interestingly, I came up with the idea while playing a football slot that I found at this online casinos review site.

 A very obvious choice.
 In fact Benzema has been linked with Arsenal since he was at Olympique Lyon seven or more years ago.
 He was seemingly Wenger’s first choice during the summer.
 If Real Madrid manages to sign Sergio Aguero, Benzema will presumably be the first one to go.
 He is a player that can add plenty of experience and quality to the Gunners’ strike force.
 On top of that, he will be playing alongside his countryman Olivier Giroud who was recently booed by the fans, and the Premier League might be a tempting challenge for him considering he has never played there.
 Now that Manchester United has signed Martial, the competition for Benzema is lighter.

 - [Match Highlights] Arsenal 1-0 Newcastle – All The Highlights & Best Bits

 - [Player Ratings] Arsenal 1-0 Newcastle – Ozil Wonder Goal Saves Boring, Boring Arsenal